Explicit Acyclic Models and (Co)Chain Operations: Review of Acyclic Models

-All these additional assumptions hold trivially for the Barratt-Eccles chain complexes $B_*(n) = N_*(E\Sigma_n)$.
-The extra structure, including the associativity condition, holds less trivially for the surjection complexes $B_*(n) = \cS_*(n)$.
-Focusing just on the enhanced chain complex structure, one more assumption, namely that $h_n B_*(n) $ coincides {\it exactly} with the $\FF$ span of a $\FF[\Sigma_n]$ basis, characterizes $(N_*(E\Sigma_n), h_n)$ uniquely among such complexes.
-Any chain complex $B_*(n)$ with the basic extra structure is canonically a direct summand of $N_*(E\Sigma_n)$.
+All these additional assumptions hold {\it trivially} for the Barratt-Eccles chain complexes $B_*(n) = N_*(E\Sigma_n)$.
+The reason is, focusing on the already assumed enhanced chain complex structure, one more assumption, namely that $h_n B_*(n) $ coincides with the $\FF$-span of an $\FF[\Sigma_n]$ basis, makes it easy to verify the condition for the associativity axiom.
+Also interestingly, these combined properties characterize $(N_*(E\Sigma_n), h_n)$ uniquely among such complexes.\\

+Thus we have a new recursive construction of {\it some} operad whose components are the $N_*(E\Sigma_n)$.
+It is then {\it trivial} to prove using our uniqueness theorems that the original Barratt-Eccles operad structure maps, defined using the symmetric monoidal functor properties of $N_*(X)$, coincide with our recursively defined structure maps.\\

+The basic extra structure, including the associativity condition, holds less trivially for the surjection complexes $B_*(n) = \cS_*(n)$.
+Any chain complex $(B_*(n), h_n)$ with the basic extra structure is canonically a direct summand of $(N_*(E\Sigma_n), h_n)$.
 If the associativity condition holds for the operad structure candidate maps $\cO_B$ then the $B_*(n)$ operad is canonically a quotient of the Barratt-Eccles operad.
 In this sense, the Barratt-Eccles operad is a kind of universal model for (contraction based) $E_\infty$ operads.\\

 We will give many examples in the course of this work, some rather surprising, of using the explicit contraction based recursive procedures to construct maps between chain complexes.
 Many times it is quite easy to find closed formulas for the results of the recursive procedures.
-Other times, as in the examples involving the operads $\cE, \cS, \cZ$, this is harder, so we are content to show our procedure leads to closed formulas already found by others.\footnote{We do not know how these formulas were originally found.} However, it seems plausible that some low degree initial computations and perseverance would have lead to a guess of the closed formulas.
-Also, even given the formulas, our proofs that the maps are chain maps and have other desired properties simplify substantially parts of the original arguments.
+Other times, as in the examples involving the operads $\cE, \cS, \cZ$, this is harder, so we are content to prove inductively that our recursive procedure leads to closed formulas already found by others.
+Also, our proofs using uniqueness theorems that the chain maps $\cO_B$ we define recursively are operad structure maps {\it reproves} that the formulas of Berger and Fresse, and McClure and Smith, define operad structure chain maps.
+The original proofs of these results amounted to quite complicated computations.